Julie Elise Landry

 A traumatic experience with lizards in my mother’s childhood followed her into adulthood.
 I always knew how scared she was when lizards were around, and in southern Louisiana, they’re always around.
 She tried not to react in front of me, but the entire problem with phobias is the person’s inability to control that reaction.

-When I was four or five—young enough to strip off all my clothes, jump into my uncle’s pool, and nearly drown while the adults were still in the process of greeting each other—my parents took me to Florida on vacation with relatives.
+When I was four or five—young enough to strip off all my clothes, jump into my uncle’s pool, and nearly drown while adults were still in the process of greeting one other—my parents took me to Florida on vacation with relatives.
 At some point during the visit, while my mom was otherwise occupied, my dad’s brother pulled me off into a back room and showed me a plastic iguana.

 “I’m going to scare your mom with this,” he said, grinning, letting me in on the joke.